s3prl/s3prl/s3prl/downstream/README.md

 # asr_nolm_expdir will typically be the same as asr_lm_expdir
 # if you did not change expdir during the testing stage.
 # That is, the same expdir used in the ASR section.
+# The default testing will produce predictions for asr_nolm
+# By using Kenlm decoding you can get predictions for asr_lm
 ```

 ## PR: Phoneme Recognition